 Good Extracting Practice (GEP)

-Covers extraction, condensation, chromatography, crystallization, filtration, drying, etc. Following strict GEP rule is of extreme importance, not only to the influence and stability of the medicine’s quality, but also to the improvement of its healing effect.
+Following the strict GEP rule is of extreme importance, not only to the influence and stability of a medicine’s quality, but also to the efficacy of its healing effect.

 Good Laboratory Practice (GLP)